Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Introduction

 \section{Introduction}

-Electroencephalography (EEG) is an electrophysiological method to record the voltage fluctuations of ionic current within the neurons of brains \cite{tomida2015active}.
-An EEG based Brain-Computer Interface (BCI) enables people to communicate with the outside world by interpreting the EEG signals of their brains to interact with devices such as wheelchairs and intelligent robots \cite{zhang2017intent}.
-BCI systems have been widely studied for various real-world applications ranging from the healthcare domain \cite{pinheiro2016wheelchair,kaya20141d} to the entertainment industry \cite{Alomari2014}.
-The availability of portable and affordable EEG collection devices (e.g., Emotiv and OpenBCI), has opened up new opportunities for developing BCI applications that could help us in our daily functions, e.g., personal assistants and healthcare management.
-Such {\it in-situ} use of this technology necessitates a shift towards a non-invasive way to collect EEG signals from the cortex surface \cite{jayakar2016diagnostic} (also employed by the aforementioned portable devices) as opposed to invasive approaches which rely on inserting electrodes into the scalp \cite{volker2018deep}.
+An Electroencephalography (EEG)-based Brain-Computer Interface (BCI) enables people to communicate with the outside world by interpreting the EEG signals of their brains to interact with external devices such as wheelchairs and intelligent robots \cite{tomida2015active,zhang2017intent}.
+BCI systems have been widely studied for various real-world applications ranging from the healthcare domain \cite{pinheiro2016wheelchair,kaya20141d} to the entertainment industry \cite{Alomari2014}. \red{The availability of portable and affordable EEG collection devices, has opened up new opportunities for developing BCI applications on artworks such as musical composition \cite{hamadicharef2010brain,pinegger2017composing} and painting \cite{funk2013brain,george2010brain}.
+For instance, Pinegger {\it et al.} \cite{pinegger2017composing} develop a BCI system to compose music based on P300 patterns.} Such {\it in-situ} use of this technology necessitates a shift towards a non-invasive way to collect EEG signals\cite{volker2018deep} (also employed by the aforementioned portable devices) as opposed to invasive approaches which rely on inserting electrodes into the scalp \cite{jayakar2016diagnostic}.

-However, one major challenge faced by the non-invasive collection of EEG signals is the low signal to noise ratio \cite{zhang2018converting}.
-This can be attributed to internal and external effects.
-The former include the loss in the strength of the signals as the pass through the thick medium of the skull, lack of concentration from the individual, etc. The latter includes the impact of environmental noise, light stimuli and fidelity of acquisition device.
-It has been shown that the fidelity (measured as SNR) of non-invasive EEG signals is approximately only about 5\% of that of the signals collected through sophisticated but invasive method \cite{ball2009signal}.
+However, one major challenge faced by the non-invasive collection of EEG signals is low signal-to-noise ratio (SNR) \cite{zhang2018converting}.
+This is caused by internal and external effects.
+The former include the loss in the strength of the signals as they pass through the thick medium of the skull, lack of concentration from the individual, etc. The latter includes the impact of environmental noise, light stimuli, and fidelity of acquisition device.
+As a result, EEG signals inherently lack sufficient spatial resolution and insight on activities of deep brain structures.
+To this end, several studies have focused on denoising the signals and dealing with the aforementioned artifacts by statistical feature extraction ({\it e.g.}, principal component analysis, autoregressive model, wavelet analysis) \cite{shaw2016statistical,michelmann2018data,li2015autoregressive,zhang2017classification} and deep learning ({\it e.g.}, recurrent neural networks, autoencoder) \cite{li2017emotion,liu2017multi,li2015feature,lin2016classification}. \red{ The connectivity among brain electrodes reveals important information of brain states \cite{simpson2011exponential,agosta2013brain}.
+Different connections and link strengths may lead to different brain patterns, {\it i.e.}, brain networks.
+However, most of the existing studies have not fully taken the topology of the brain functional network into account. }